-Bring the milk, heavy cream, cocoa powder, and 12 ounces of sugar to a boil.
+Bring the milk, heavy cream, matcha powder and 12 ounces of sugar to a boil.
 Slowly add in the yolks and the rest of the sugar to the boiling liquid.
-Next add the chocolate, the Kahlúa and the vanilla extract.
+Next add the white chocolate, the Kahlúa and the vanilla extract.
 Mix together until nappe, or thick enough to coat the back of a spoon.
 Let cool.
-Then fill the chocolate mix into dome molds and freeze.
+Then fill the matcha mix into dome molds and freeze.

 In a mixer on medium speed, mix together the first 3 ingredients until firm.
 Add the confectioner's sugar and mix on high until firm and shiny.